 Members of the Rodin Leadership Program floor should expect to attend floor meetings and events.
 RLP students should expect to create opportunities for students throughout the Rodin community to experience and learn about leadership.
 Additionally, RLP students should be active members of the Rodin College House community.
 This includes participation in Rodin House Council, the Rodin 24 program series, and other house traditions.

-The Residential Program GAs and Rodin Senior Staff will review all applications.
+The Program Community GAs and Rodin Senior Staff will review all applications.
 If additional information is needed by the committee, your suite / apartment will be contacted.